getgrav/grav-plugin-highlight/README.md

 Check out a [live demo](https://highlightjs.org/static/demo/) of these themes.

-> Note: If you want to see this plugin in action, have a look at [Grav Learn Site](http://learn.getgrav.org)

 # Updating

 As development for the Highlight plugin continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
 Updating Highlight is easy, and can be done through Grav's GPM system, as well as manually.